rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 ### Install Docker on Windows 10

-1. Upgrade your Windows 10 to the <strong>Anniversary Edition</strong> update.
+1. Upgrade your Windows 10 to the <strong>Anniversary Edition</strong> update or later.

 0. Download "Docker for Windows"